erikvk/RESTable/samples/RESTable.Tutorial/README.md

 ```

 This configuration file specifies two api keys: `a-secure-admin-key` and `a-secure-user-key`.
 The first can perform all
-methods on all resources in the `RESTar`, `RESTar.Admin`, `RESTar.Dynamic` and `RESTarTutorial` namespaces, the latter
+methods on all resources in the `RESTable`, `RESTable.Admin`, `RESTable.Dynamic` and `RESTableTutorial` namespaces, the latter
 which includes our `Superhero` resource.
 The second key, however, can only make `GET` requests to resources in
-the `RESTarTutorial` namespace.
+the `RESTableTutorial` namespace.
 To enforce these access rights, we set the `requireApiKey` parameter to `true` in the
-call to `RESTarConfig.Init()` and provide the file path to the configuration file in the `configFilePath` parameter.
+call to `RESTableConfig.Init()` and provide the file path to the configuration file in the `configFilePath` parameter.
 Here is the same application code as above, but now with role-based access control:

 ```csharp